 We have not paid, and we do not currently intend to pay, any cash or equity compensation to any of our officers and we do not currently intend to adopt any policies with respect thereto.
-We have engaged PRCM Advisers LLC as our manager pursuant to the terms of the Management Agreement, dated October 28, 2009.
-See "Certain Transactions with Related Persons" for a description of the terms of the Management Agreement, including the management fees payable to PRCM Advisers LLC thereunder and our reimbursement obligations to PRCM Advisers LLC.
+We have engaged PRCM Advisers as our manager pursuant to the terms of the Management Agreement, dated October 28, 2009.
+See "Certain Transactions with Related Persons" for a description of the terms of the Management Agreement, including the management fees payable to PRCM Advisers thereunder and our reimbursement obligations to PRCM Advisers.

-Under the Management Agreement, PRCM Advisers LLC has agreed to provide us with our senior management team, including officers, along with appropriate support personnel.
-Because neither we nor PRCM Advisers LLC have any employees or separate facilities, PRCM Advisers LLC has entered into a Shared Facilities and Services Agreement with Pine River, its parent company, pursuant to which PRCM Advisers LLC is provided with the personnel, services and resources necessary for PRCM Advisers LLC to perform its obligations and responsibilities under the Management Agreement.
+Under the Management Agreement, PRCM Advisers has agreed to provide us with our senior management team, including officers, along with appropriate support personnel.
+Because PRCM Advisers has no employees or separate facilities, PRCM Advisers has entered into a Shared Facilities and Services Agreement with Pine River, its parent company, pursuant to which PRCM Advisers is provided with the personnel, services and resources necessary for PRCM Advisers to perform its obligations and responsibilities under the Management Agreement.
 Our officers are partners and employees of Pine River and receive their compensation from Pine River.
 Pine River makes all decisions relating to the compensation of our officers based on such factors as Pine River may determine are appropriate.
-The fees that we pay PRCM Advisers LLC under the Management Agreement are, through the distributions of PRCM Advisers LLC's income to its parent, Pine River, one of the sources of funds that Pine River may use to compensate our officers.
+The fees that we pay PRCM Advisers under the Management Agreement are, through the distributions of PRCM Advisers' income to its parent, Pine River, one of the sources of funds that Pine River may use to compensate our officers.